 • Standard — two to five sentence summaries with key points per topic

-If you're not sure, start with Standard.
+If you're not sure, start with Standard, you can always regenerate later!

 5. Upload your file, paste a URL, or select a Zoom recording.